Python challenge: Introduction

 Apart from the more general code samples, I plan to implement a couple of concrete but rather small applications:

 markdown generator: For my blog I use markdown that has to follow certain templates etc. A markdown generate will simplify the writing.
-In a first version, this will be only a command-line tool.

 some game, e.g. hangman: I am not much into games, but implementing a simple game could be fun